nvim-lua/nvim-lua-plugin-template/README.md

 The intention is that you use this template to create a new repository where you then adapt this readme and add your plugin code.
 The template includes the following:

-- Github workflows to run linters and tests
+- GitHub workflows to run linters and tests
 - Minimal test setup
-- editorconfig
+- EditorConfig
 - A .luacheckrc